jcouv/jcouv.github.io/_posts/2015-08-14-git-internals.md

 Each object type has a specific serialization to file.
 For instance blob objects are serialized as "blob <space> <content length> \0 <content> <linefeed>" which is then compressed with zlib.

 ### Pack file
-As you commit multiple versions of a file, the object folder grows and contains a lot of duplication.
-A git command allows to pack the object.
+As you commit multiple versions of a file, the objects folder grows and contains a lot of duplication.
+A git command allows to pack the objects.
 This creates an index file and a pack data file.
-The index is a list of SHA-1 object identifiers that got packed, and some information for finding the object in the pack data file.
-Because the data can be stored in different ways in the data file (either a snapshot or a delta), there are two types of index rows.
+The index is a list of SHA-1 object identifiers that got packed, and for each, some information for finding the object in the pack data file.

+The data can be stored in different ways in the data file (either a snapshot or a delta), so depending on the case the index row will contain different information:
-Simple or snapshot index entries have an identifier, object type, object size, and start/end offsets for finding the blob in the pack data file.
+1. Simple or snapshot index entries have an identifier, object type, object size, and start/end offsets for finding the blob in the pack data file.
-Delta index entries have an identifier, object type, some offsets and the SHA-1 identifier of the baseline object.
+2. Delta index entries have an identifier, object type, the SHA-1 identifier of the baseline object, and start/end offsets for finding the delta blob in the pack data file.

 When git packs the objects, it decides which objects to keep as snapshot and which to keep as delta.